SanjoSolutions/consciousness-research/README.md

 Developing an open-mindesness seems to be benefitial to receive more accurate answers (that it is has been calibrated at or above 555 and below 556).

+While doing consciousness calibrations the final doorway can swing open.
+If that's the case be willing to surrender at depth to God which includes the believe in a personal self.

 ## Other recommended practices

 * Before choosing to follow a teacher or teaching, verify first that it serves the highest good to do so and choose to do so only when it does.